Victims can bring a premises liability lawsuit if they are bitten by bedbugs while

 - The owner or operator of the property knew there was a bedbug infestation, or

-- The owner or operator failed to take reasonable steps to prevent an infestation.
+- The owner or operator failed to take reasonable steps to prevent the bed bug issues.

 A renter may also be able to get a court to award an injunction forcing a landlord to exterminate bedbugs.1